adrianyau/SQL-Final-Project/starting_with_questions.md

 These are the following cities with the average number of products as follows:

-Ahmedabad with 1, Ann Arbor with 1, Atlanta with 5, Austin with	5, Bangkok with	1, Berlin with 1, Bogota with 1, Cambridge with 2, Charlotte with 10, Chicago with 9, Courbevoie with 1, Cupertino with 1, Dallas with 1, Denver with 2, Detroit with 1, Dublin with 1, Fremont with 1, Hamburg with 2, Helsinki with 1, Hong Kong with	2, Houston with	3, Hyderabad with 2, Irvine with 1, Jakarta with 1, Jersey City with 8, Kirkland with 2, Kitchener with 1, London with 1, Los Angeles with 5, Madrid with 1, Milpitas with 4, Minato with 1, Montevideo with 1, Mountain View with 13, Munich with 1, Nashville with 6, New York with 11, Osaka with 1, Palo Alto with 1, Paris with 3, Phoenix with 1, Pittsburgh with 4, Salem with 11, San Bruno with 71, San Diego with 1, San Francisco with 1, San Jose with 12, Santa Clara with 1, Santa Monica with 2, Santiago with 1, Seattle with 15, Seoul with 1, Singapore with 1, South San Francisco with 1, Stockholm with 1, Sunnyvale with 14, Sydney with 1, Tel Aviv-Yafo with 1, Toronto with 2, Washington with 1, Yokohama with 1, Zhongli District with 1, Zurich with 1.
+Ahmedabad with 1, Ann Arbor with 1, Atlanta with 5, Austin with	5, Bangkok with	1, Berlin with 1, Bogota with 1, Cambridge with 2, Charlotte with 10, Chicago with 9, Courbevoie with 1, Cupertino with 1, Dallas with 1, Denver with 2, Detroit with 1, Dublin with 1, Fremont with 1, Hamburg with 2, Helsinki with 1, Hong Kong with	2, Houston with	3, Hyderabad with 2, Irvine with 1, Jakarta with 1, Jersey City with 8, Kirkland with 2, Kitchener with 1, London with 1, Los Angeles with 5, Madrid with 1, Milpitas with 4, Minato with 1, Montevideo with 1, Mountain View with 13, Munich with 1, Nashville with 6, New York with 11, Osaka with 1, Palo Alto with 1, Paris with 3, Phoenix with 1, Pittsburgh with 4, Salem with 11, San Bruno with 71, San Diego with 1, San Francisco with 1, San Jose with 12, Santa Clara with 1, Santa Monica with 2, Santiago with 1, Seattle with 15, Seoul with 1, Singapore with 1, South San Francisco with 1, Stockholm with 1, Sunnyvale with 14, Sydney with 1, Tel Aviv-Yafo with 1, Toronto with 2, Washington with 1, Yokohama with 1, Zhongli District with 1, and Zurich with 1.

 These are the following countires with the average number of products as follows:

-Australia at 1, Austria at 1, Belarus at 1, Belgium at 1, Bulgaria at 2, Canada at 3, Chile at 1, Colombia at 1, Czechia at 25, Denmark at 1, Dominican Republic at 1, Egypt at 1, Finland at 1, France at 1, Germany at 1, Guatemala at 1, Hong Kong at 2, India"	1
+Australia with 1, Austria with 1, Belarus with 1, Belgium with 1, Bulgaria with 2, Canada with 3, Chile with 1, Colombia with 1, Czechia with 25, Denmark with 1, Dominican Republic with 1, Egypt with 1, Finland with 1, France with 1, Germany with 1, Guatemala with 1, Hong Kong with 2, India with 1, Indonesia with 1, Ireland with 1, Israel with 1, Japan with 2, Maldives with 1, Mexico with 2, Netherlands with 1, Norway with 1, Panama with 1, Portugal with 1, Romania with 1, Russia with 1, Singapore with 1, South Korea with	1, Spain with 1, Sri Lanka with 1, Sweden with 1, Switzerland with 1, Taiwan with 1, Thailand with 1, United Kingdom with 1, United States with 27, Uruguay with 1, and Vietnam with 1.
-Indonesia"	1
-Ireland"	1
-Israel"	1
-Japan"	2
-Maldives"	1
-Mexico"	2
-Netherlands"	1
-Norway"	1
-Panama"	1
-Portugal"	1
-Romania"	1
-Russia"	1
-Singapore"	1
-South Korea"	1
-Spain"	1
-Sri Lanka"	1
-Sweden"	1
-Switzerland"	1
-Taiwan"	1
-Thailand"	1
-United Kingdom"	1
-United States"	27
-Uruguay"	1
-Vietnam"	1